 In the right pane, hover over the Sine Wave block to see a tooltip describing its purpose.

+Add a block to your model using a context menu.
 Right-click the block and select Add block to model untitled.
-(To learn more about the block, select the Help command from the context menu.)
+(To learn more about the block, select Help from the context menu.)